neondatabase/website/content/docs/community/contribution-guide.md

 ├── public
 │ ├── docs
 │   ├── introduction
-│     ├── neon_architecture_2.png // put images in a directory with the same name as the .md file ├── content
+│     ├── neon_architecture_2.png // put images in a public directory with the same name ├── content
 │ ├── docs
 │   ├── introduction